-Even with the necessary documentation, the growing intolerance against foreign nationals, as an alleged cause of rising unemployment for South Africans and perpetrators of 'violent crime' can be taken as an example of the factors that can hinder the process of both economic and social integration.
-Xenophobia has resulted in well-documented violent attacks on foreigners and their property (Crush 2001:11), (Reitzes 2004:349).
-As already indicated above, 'integration' is a two-way process, and migrants seek very specific forms of integration within the city, based on the resources which they seek there.
-It should be noted, however, that in the case of Mozambicans in Durban these problems do not present themselves in an acute form.
+Even with the necessary documentation, the growing intolerance against foreign nationals, as an alleged cause of rising unemployment for South Africans and as perpetrators of 'violent crime', can be taken as an example of the factors hindering the process of both economic and social integration.
+Xenophobia has resulted in welldocumented violent attacks on foreigners and their property (Crush 2001, p.11), (Reitzes 2004, p.349).
+As already indicated above, 'integration' is a two-way process, and migrants search out very specific forms of integration within the city, based on the resources which they seek there.
+It should be noted, however, that, in the case of Mozambicans in Durban, these problems do not present themselves in an acute form.
 There are no local parallels, as yet, with the conflicts in Gauteng.
 This may well be due to the low visibility of Mozambicans in the city due to their cultural assimilability.

-According to Reitzes (2004:345)
+According to Reitzes (2004, p.345)

-Migration becomes a challenge of political management for the range of stakeholders, including migrants, their countries of origin and destination; citizens of the host countries; and other sectors such as business, organized labour and NGOs.
+"Migration becomes a challenge of political management for the range of stakeholders, including migrants, their countries of origin and destination; citizens of the host countries; and other sectors such as business, organized labour and NGOs."

-The states on both sides of the border remain the primary role players in terms of policy formulation and regulation of the processes, but it is evident that they do not have the capacity to manage it.
-The trans-frontier migration process is not regulated, and neither state knows about most migrants because they are 'invisible' and undocumented.
+The states on both sides of the border remain the primary role players in terms of policy formulation and regulation, but it is evident that they do not have the capacity to manage migration.
+Trans-frontier migration is not regulated, and neither state knows about most migrants because they are 'invisible' and undocumented.

-Informality.
+Informality

 How does 'integration' happen under these conditions?
 The answer is that it takes place largely in the realm of the 'informal' economy.
-The informal economy, globally, has provided economic solutions to people, particularly minority groups, excluded by circumstances from active participation in the formal labour market.
-De Soto (1989:11), looking at rural-urban migration in Peru, argued that state polices acted as the most powerful exclusionary force, and that the informal economy became an alternative means for resisting and fighting for survival in the city.
-As Castells et al, (1989:27) would have it, the informal economy evolves along the borders of social struggles, incorporating those too weak to defend themselves, rejecting those who become too conflictive, and propelling those with resources into surrogate entrepreneurship [...]
+The informal economy, globally, has provided economic solutions for people, particularly minority groups, excluded by circumstances from active participation in the formal labour market.
+De Soto (1989, p.11), looking at rural-urban migration in Peru, argued that state polices acted as the most powerful exclusionary force, and that the informal economy became an alternative means of resisting and fighting for survival in the city.